canavm2/module_6_challenge/README.md

 ## License

-the content of the course is owned and managed by UC Berkeley Fintech Bootcamp.
+The content of the course is owned and managed by UC Berkeley Fintech Bootcamp.